Use automated tools in your development processes to improve the software development lifecycle (SDLC).

 IAST tools are great for API testing, as well as reviewing third-party components and data flow.

 Uncovering misuse and abuse of API functionality is essential for API security testing.
-It encompasses the use of DAST and penetration testing activities to find security threats that expose sensitive data embedded in APIs.
+It encompasses the use of DAST and penetration testing activities to find security threats that expose sensitive data embedded in APIs and prevent an API attack.

 Finding poorly designed and leaky APIs is important to protect your business, mission, and clients.